catalinasmeureanu/terraform-getting-started/terraform-getting-started.md

 $ touch main.tf
 ```

-3. Paste the following lines into the file.
+3. Paste the following content into `main.tf` file and save it:

 ```hcl
 terraform {